Doyle Bramhall II: Career

 Bramhall co-produced Eric Clapton's 2013 release Old Sock and played guitars on his 2014 release The Breeze: An Appreciation of JJ Cale.
 He joined Clapton on his 50th anniversary tour as an opening act and backing musician.
 He appeared at Clapton's Crossroads Guitar Festival and was recorded for the subsequent live album and DVD.
 Bramhall played lead guitars on Elton John's 2013 album The Diving Board.

 He played with the Tedeschi Trucks Band and Sharon Jones & the Dap Kings on the "Wheels of Soul" tour across the United States in 2015.
 He performed both as an opening act and as a rhythm guitarist in the Tedeschi Trucks Band, performing songs ranging from his days with the Arc Angels to unreleased songs.

 He performed a tribute concert to honor Joe Cocker along with the Tedeschi Trucks Band and alumni from the 1970 Joe Cocker Mad Dogs and Englishmen Tour including Leon Russell, Rita Coolidge, Bobby Torres, Claudia Lennear, Chuck Blackwell, Pamela Polland, Daniel Moore, Matthew Moore, Chris Stainton, and photographer Linda Wolf in 2015.
 He also performed at the Mahindra Blues Festival in India alongside Buddy Guy and Quinn Sullivan in 2015.

 Bramhall released his fourth studio album, titled Rich Man on September 30, 2016.
 This album consists of 12 originals and a cover of Jimi Hendrix's "Hear My Train A Comin'".

 Bramhall signed with the Mascot Label Group in 2018 with expectations for a new album in the fall.
 Entitled Shades, the album was planned to be released on October 5, 2018, following the lead single "Everything You Need", a duet with Eric Clapton.
 In addition to Clapton the album was to feature collaborations with Norah Jones, Greyhounds, and Tedeschi Trucks Band.

 In 2022, the Arc Angels reformed for a small tour of the southern United States.

+In 2023, Bramhall took part in a tribute concert to Jeff Beck over two nights (May 22 and 23) at the Royal Albert Hall alongside Eric Clapton, Rod Stewart, Ronnie Wood, Gary Clark Jnr, Joss Stone and many others.

 Style

-Bramhall is one of the few guitarists who plays with his instrument strung upside-down.
+Bramhall is one of the many lefthand guitarists who plays with his instrument strung upside-down.
 He plays left-handed but the instrument is strung upside-down with the high E on the top.
 This unusual arrangement of the strings gives his playing a unique sound because he bends the strings by pulling them downwards rather than upwards, the customary approach.
-Others who have bent strings in this direction include Elizabeth Cotton, Albert King, Eric Gales, Otis Rush, Barbara Lynn, Coco Montoya, Edgard Scandurra, Dick Dale, and the late blues guitarist Jeff Healey (who played with his instrument flat on his lap for stability and increased string flexibility).
+Others who have bent strings in this direction include Elizabeth Cotten, Albert King, Eric Gales, Otis Rush, Barbara Lynn, Coco Montoya, Edgard Scandurra, Dick Dale, and the late blues guitarist Jeff Healey (who played with his instrument flat on his lap for stability and increased string flexibility).